duranaustin/CS-2420/README.md

  the element at the end to the element that is randomly chosen that needs to be removed by the dequeue method.

- Queue is implemented with a linked list.
-Head and tail are stored in order to give constant time access to add at head or tail.
+ Deque is implemented with a linked list.
+Head(first) and tail(last) are stored in order to give constant time access to add at head(first) or tail(last).
+We set the last to first if addFirst is called, and vice versa for addLast.
+Since it is only required to remove and add from the head and tail, we thought that a linked list would be the best possible solution.
+Setting nodes at first and last help us to track where the Head is and where the Tail is.

 /******************************************************************************